-- There is no option for free hosting like WordPress offers.
+- There is no option for free hosting.

 - However, the startup costs in time spent configuring and setting up the website will be much larger than WordPress or Joomla.

-- WordPress provides a rolling release of updates.
+- The CMS provides a rolling release of updates.

 - Supports online updates via the admin user interface.

 - Alerts whenever there is an update available.
-One click update is available.
+The one-click update is available.

 - Customization of themes and plugins is available with online file editing.

-- The WordPress core API is not very user-friendly.
-Thus the core of WordPress is difficult to change.
+- The core API is not very user-friendly.
+Thus the core of the platform is difficult to change.
 Any back-end changes to a website might cause issues.

-- Though not as good as WordPress, the upkeep is getting better with rolling updates and better backwards compatibility.
+- Though not as good as the leasing CMS, the upkeep is getting better with rolling updates and better backwards compatibility.

 - Joomla supports upgrading the core from the backend using the Joomla update component or Update tab in the Joomla Extension Manager

-- Advanced editing of themes is possible only with offline editing or with the web design software.
+- Advanced editing of themes is possible only with offline editing or with web design software.

 - The update method cannot be used in all cases in which case manual work is needed.

-- Drupal follows upgrade mechanism of Major releases (upgrades) and Minor releases (updates).
+- Drupal follows the upgrade mechanism of Major releases (upgrades) and Minor releases (updates).